Vibex/qt/README.md

 ### Taskbar

--   taskbar(Monitor,Top Taskbar, Bottom Taskbar, Left taskbar, Right Taskbar): taskbar() allows you to tell qt that you have a taskbar on your monitor and that it should not place windows ove it.
+-   taskbar(Monitor, Top Taskbar, Bottom Taskbar, Left taskbar, Right Taskbar): taskbar() allows you to tell qt that you have a taskbar on your monitor and that it should not place windows over them.
 The first parameter is the monitor you are going to define taskbars for.
 The next 4 parameters are the height of your taskbar at different locations on your monitor.